Petroleum politics: Saudi Arabia

 Saudi Arabia is an oil-based economy with strong government controls over major economic activities.
 It possesses both the world's largest known oil reserves, which are 25% of the world's proven reserves, and produces the largest amount of the world's oil.
 As of 2005, Ghawar field accounts for about half of Saudi Arabia's total oil production capacity.

 Saudi Arabia ranks as the largest exporter of petroleum, and plays a leading role in OPEC, its decisions to raise or cut production almost immediately impact world oil prices.
 It is perhaps the best example of a contemporary energy superpower, in terms of having power and influence on the global stage (due to its energy reserves and production of not just oil, but natural gas as well).
 Saudi Arabia is often referred to as the world's only "oil superpower".

 It has been suggested that the Iran–Saudi Arabia proxy conflict was a powerful influence in the Saudi decision to launch the price war in 2014, as was Cold War rivalry between the United States and Russia.
 Larry Elliott argued that "with the help of its Saudi ally, Washington is trying to drive down the oil price by flooding an already weak market with crude.
 As the Russians and the Iranians are heavily dependent on oil exports, the assumption is that they will become easier to deal with."
 Vice President of Russia's largest oil company, Rosneft, accused Saudi Arabia of conspiring against Russia.
+After Russia invaded Ukraine in 2022, Saudi Arabia declined US requests to increase oil production and thus undercut Russia's war finances.
+In April 2022, CIA director William Burns traveled to Saudi Arabia to meet with Saudi Crown Prince Mohammed bin Salman, asking him to increase the country's oil production.
+The Saudi government also declined a US request to postpone an OPEC decision until after the 2022 United States elections, leading President Joe Biden to threaten "consequences" against Saudi Arabia.